microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 ### Navigate to Application Registrations

-1. On the left-hand side menu in Azure, select **Azure Active Directory**
+1. On the left-hand side menu in Azure, select **All services** then select **Azure Active Directory**

-2. In the Azure Active Directory pane under manage, select **App registrations**
+2. In the Azure Active Directory pane under Manage, select **App registrations**

 ### Create a new Application Registration